Russian Tortoises can be found all over Russia, the Middle East, and Western Asia. They love to dig, climb and eat leafy greens.

 They will also need UVB rays to process calcium.
 Either use a UV light and basking light, or a mercury vapor bulb can be used for both.

 At night, all lights and heaters should be turned off provided the enclosure remains above 60 degrees.

 Tortoises need at least 12 hours of light per day.

-There isn’t one best substrate for Russian Tortoises but instead of a mixture of different substrates should be provided.
-Soil, sand, wood chips, hay, and pebbles can all be included in their enclosure.
+There isn’t one best substrate for Russian Tortoises but instead a mixture of different substrates should be provided.
+Sand mixed with soil, coconut fiber, cypress mulch, peat moss, wood chips, hay, and pebbles can all be included in their enclosure.

 The substrate should be dry and non-compact to allow for their natural burying behaviors.